SergiuFolta/NLDR_Comparison_AlzheimerMRI/README.md

 Once again, we plotted the accuracy, precision, recall and F1-score and desplayed these values in a table.
 Lastly, we updated the README file with the remaining details of our experiments.

+## Semester II

+### Plan

+- Try to update the NLDR_Comparison_MRI.ipynb with a function that explores different parameters (conditioned by the computing power);
+- Try to used more parameters and increase the cross validation in the NLDR_Comparison_Classification.ipynb (coditioned by the computing power);
+- Clean up the code, add meaningfull comments and correct the structure of the notebook.

 ## License

 This notebook is licensed under the [MIT License](./LICENSE).
 Please refer to the LICENSE file for more details.